John Chapter 5

 This is the very same thing we must do, all that have been crippled by the sins of life.
 When Jesus saves you, then you must obey.
 He will not be your Savior unless He can be your Lord as well.

 The Old Testament had forbidden work on the Sabbath but did not stipulate what “work” was specifically indicated.
-The assumption in Scripture seems to be that “work” was one’s customary employment, but rabbinical opinion had developed oral tradition beyond the Old Testament which stipulated 39 activities forbidden, including carrying anything form one domain to another.
+The assumption in Scripture seems to be that “work” was one’s customary employment, but rabbinical opinion had developed oral tradition beyond the Old Testament which stipulated 39 activities forbidden, including carrying anything from one domain to another.

 Thus, the man had broken oral tradition, not Old Testament law.